Math Manipulatives contains three pages of resources:

 Virtual manipulatives have a range of characteristics, such as pictorial images only, combined pictorial and numeric images, simulations, and concept tutorials, which include pictorial and numeric images with directions and feedback (Moyer-Packenham, Salkind, & Bolyard, 2008).
 Currently, virtual manipulatives are modeled after concrete manipulatives such as base ten blocks, coins, pattern blocks, tangrams, spinners, rulers, fraction bars, algebra tiles, geoboards, and geometric plane and solid figures, and are usually in the form of Java or Flash applets.
 Patricia Deubel of CT4ME developed the figure above to illustrate virtual manipulatives found on the Web, which are useful for mastery of basic skills and conceptual understanding of K-12 mathematics and calculus.

-Virtual manipulatives can be used to address standards, such as those in Principles and Standards for School Mathematics (NCTM, 2000), which calls for study of both traditional basics, such as multiplication facts, and new basics, such as reasoning and problem solving.
+Virtual manipulatives can be used to address standards, such as those in Principles and Standards for School Mathematics (NCTM, 2000) and the Common Core Standards (2010) for mathematics, which call for study of both traditional basics, such as procedural skills, and new basics, such as reasoning and problem solving and an emphasis on understanding.
 Using manipulatives in the classroom assists with those goals and is in keeping with the progressive movement of discovery and inquiry-based learning.
 For example, in their investigation of 113 K-8 teachers' use of virtual manipulatives in the classroom, Moyer-Packenham, Salkind, and Bolyard (2008) found that content in a majority of the 95 lessons examined focused on two NCTM standards: Number & Operations and Geometry.
 "Virtual geoboards, pattern blocks, base-10 blocks, and tangrams were the applets used most often by teachers.
 The ways teachers used the virtual manipulatives most frequently focused on investigation and skill solidification.
 It was common for teachers to use the virtual manipulatives alone or to use physical manipulatives first, followed by virtual manipulatives" (p.
 202).

 Virtual manipulatives provide that additional tool for helping students at all levels of ability "to develop their relational thinking and to generalize mathematical ideas" (Moyer-Packenham, Salkind, & Bolyard, 2008, p.
 204).
 All students learn in different ways.
 For some, mathematics is just too abstract.
 Most learn best when teachers use multiple instructional strategies that combine "see-hear-do" activities.
 Most benefit from a combination of visual (i.e., pictures and 2D/3D moveable objects) and verbal representations (i.e., numbers, letters, words) of concepts, which is possible with virtual manipulatives and is in keeping with Paivio and Clark's Dual Coding Theory .
 The ability to combine multiple representations in a virtual environment allows students to manipulate and change the representations, thus increasing exploration possibilities to develop concepts and test hypotheses.
 Using tools, such as calculators, allows students to focus on strategies for problem solving, rather than the calculation itself.